Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 cache layer.

-To prevent the repository layer from accruing too much cache-related code, cache management needs to be centralized in the cache layer.
+To prevent the repository layer from accruing too much cache-related code, cache management needs to be centralized in a `Cache` module (the Identity Map), which can be placed in the `meadowlark-core` package.
 This also aids in avoid coding duplication between different backend implementations.
-Thus we can inject a shared Identity Map and Cache Provider instance into the repository.
-Note:
-These two modules are treated as one "cache" in the sequence diagram below for simplicity.
+There will need to be startup code to inject the right provider into the `Cache` module; these two are treated as one "cache" in the sequence diagram below for simplicity.
+Then the core `Upsert` module can inject the cache into the backend calls following the Dependency Inversion principle.

 The repository layer will ask the cache if the references exist.
 If the cache does not contain the references, then it needs to go back to the repository